techmoocher/your-pet/README.md

 # Your Pet

-A friendly desktop fox created with Python and PySide6, designed to bring you some enjoyable company during your hard-working day.
+A friendly desktop fox created with Python and PySide6, designed to bring you some enjoyable moments during your hard-working day.

 *Add a GIF of your pet in action here!
 A short screen recording of it walking, being dragged, and the chat window opening would be perfect.*